dsouzadaniel/Natural_Language_Processing/README.md

     >Implementing Bi-DAFs for MC

 * Get To The Point: Summarization with Pointer-Generator Networks  ( ***Currently in Progress*** )
-    >Implementing Pointer Netorks for Summarization
+    >Implementing Pointer Networks for Summarization